-Suffice to say, this has been a complicated decade for Shyamalan.
+Suffice to say, the last decade was a complicated one for Shyamalan.
 He entered the 2010s as a pariah, fresh off the disappointment of ruining The Last Airbender’s live-action debut, and shuffled into the nearly as wretched After Earth in short order.
 But then, an odd thing happened—smaller budgets and an association with Blumhouse Productions began to salvage the director’s stock, first in the darkly comic The Visit and then in the genuinely thrilling Split.
 Sure, Glass didn’t exactly stick the landing, but it kept Shyamalan in high enough regard to allow him to tackle his newer high-concept adaptations like Old and Knock at the Cabin.
 Now it’s time to reexamine the man’s entire career to date with this complete ranking.

 Here’s every M. Night Shyamalan movie, ranked best to worst: